Carlos Camacho: 1970 election

+Tenure

-Camacho and Moylan's historic inauguration was held on January 4, 1971 at the Plaza de España in Agana.
+Camacho and Moylan's inauguration was held on January 4, 1971 at the Plaza de España in Agana.
 He used the resources of the government to enhance economic opportunities by granting incentives through the Guam Economics Development and offering various forms of assistance to the private sector.
 During his entire five and a half years in office, Camacho presided over one of the largest eras of hotel construction activities on Guam, with construction finishing or starting on the Kakue Hotel, Reef Hotel, Hilton Hotel, Okura Hotel, Fujita Tumon Beach, Continental Travelodge, and Guam Dai Ichi Hotel.

 Camacho initiated massive road projects that were continued by his successors, including the widening of Marine Drive (now Marine Corps Drive) from Hospital Road north to Route 16 in Harmon, and the reconstruction of other major highways in the villages of Agat, Dededo and Tamuning, among others.

-He is also credited with enticing many educated Chamorros back to Guam, to reverse what was seen as a “brain drain” at the time, including Tony Palomo, Greg Sanchez, Mary Sanchez, Tony Unpingco, Dr. Pedro C. Sanchez, Dr. Katherine Aguon, Juan C. Tenorio, Bert Unpingco, Ben Perez, Eddie Duenas, Joseph F. Ada and Frank Blas.
+He is also credited with enticing many educated Chamorros back to Guam, to reverse what was seen as a “brain drain” at the time, including Tony Palomo, Greg Sanchez, Mary Sanchez, Tony Unpingco, Pedro C. Sanchez, Katherine B. Aguon, Juan C. Tenorio, Bert Unpingco, Ben Perez, Eddie Duenas, Joseph F. Ada and Frank Blas.
 Many of them took jobs with the government of Guam as administrators and later became senators.
 Camacho also kept on other able administrators even if they were not of his party affiliation which served to stabilize the government.

 As a team, Camacho and Moylan worked to develop economic opportunity by creating incentives to attract business and encourage local participation in business.
 At the time Guam elected its first governor the federal government still had control over much of the island's utilities and roads.
 They struggled to work toward gaining more self-government and self-determination.

+1974 election

-In the 1974 gubernatorial election, he was defeated for reelection in a re-match with senator Ricardo Bordallo who won the election.
-An election challenge by the Bordallo/Sablan campaign went all the way to the U.S. Supreme Court.
-Following his unsuccessful bid for reelection as governor, Camacho resumed his career as a dentist.
+In the 1974 gubernatorial election, Camacho ran for re-election, facing a re-match with senator Ricardo Bordallo.
+Camacho won a plurality in the election, but an election challenge from the Bordallo campaign went all the U.S. Supreme Court.
+Bordallo won in the runoff election held later that year.

 Personal life

 Camacho's wife was Lourdes Perez Camacho.
 They have seven children.
-Camacho's son Felix Perez Camacho served as Governor of Guam from 2003 to 2011.
-Camacho's only daughter Mary Camacho Torres became senator in the Guam Legislature.
-Camacho's other children are Carlos, Thomas, Ricardo, Francis, Victor.
+His son Felix Perez Camacho served as Governor of Guam from 2003 to 2011 and was an unsuccessful candidate for Governor in the 2022 gubernatorial election.
+His only daughter Mary Camacho Torres became a senator in the Guam Legislature.
+Camacho's other children are Carlos, Thomas, Ricardo, Francis, and Victor.

 Later years

-Following his defeat, Camacho returned to his career as a dentist, continuing in private practice until his death on December 6, 1979 four years later, at the age of 55.
-He is now buried at the Pigo Cemetery in Anigua.
+Following his defeat for reelection as governor, Camacho returned to his career as a dentist, continuing in private practice until his death on December 6, 1979, four years later, at the age of 55.
+He is buried at the Pigo Cemetery in Anigua.